Head Down

 Reporter’s Notebook

-He Was Recruited in Mexico to Work in the U.S. for Six Months.
-He Hasn’t Seen His Family in Five Years
+He was recruited in Mexico to work in the U.S. for six months.
+He hasn’t seen fis Family in five years

 Some migrants who travel to the United States from Mexico to work as farm workers are abused and exploited after obtaining H-2A visas.
 This is the story of how one of these families has dealt with trauma and separation.